Kingscote Barn Wedding.

 It was a fantastic opportunity for me to return to Kingscote Barn as a wedding photographer.
-Since moving out of the area I haven’t had any bookings for this venue so I jumped at the chance to work there again, especially as it would be alongside the talented Adam Drake and his lovely wife Lucy.
+Since moving out of the area I haven’t had as many bookings for this venue so I jumped at the chance to work there again.
+Especially as it would be alongside the talented Adam Drake and his lovely wife Lucy.

-Adam and Lucy went to join the bride and her bridesmaids and they prepared for her special day and I met up with the groom and his boys back at kingscote, They had stayed in the lovely Spring Cottage in the grounds of the venue.
+Adam and Lucy went to join the bride and her bridesmaids and they prepared for her special day.
+I met up with the groom and his boys back at Kingscote Barn.
+They had stayed in the lovely Spring Cottage in the grounds of the venue.

 It was a beautiful Cotswold winters morning, fresh and crisp but bright and with a promise that spring wasn’t far away.

-The field next to the church had been set up as a carpark for the day and a local farmer was working hard to make sure the cars could manage some traction on the slippery grass by spreading lots of straw about.
-When I spoke with him he told me his daughter had been married in this church a couple of year ago and it held a special place for him.
+The field next to the church had been set up as a carpark for the day.
+A local farmer was working hard to make sure the cars could manage some traction on the slippery grass by spreading lots of straw about.
+When I spoke with him he told me his daughter had been married in this church a couple of years ago and it held a special place for him.

 Once the formal wedding service was complete we headed back to the barn for the rest of the wedding celebrations.
-I took a few natural photographs of the guests as they mingled and interacted, before we took the newlyweds off to make use of the low winter sun and create some beautiful images.
+I took a few natural candid photographs of the guests as they mingled and interacted.
+Later we took the newlyweds off to make use of the low winter sun and create some beautiful images.

 A fantastic beautiful day and a pleasure to be back photographing a wedding at Kingscote Barn.